What is possession of a controlled substance?

 The consequence of the offense will vary depending on a number of factors.
 Some of these factors are the amount of the controlled substance, the class of the substance, whether there have been previous offenses and the county you are in.

 The circumstance of how you got caught will also dictate how you will be charged.
-For example, whether you had only enough for a night out or whther you were holding on to the Ecstasy for purpose of distributing it.
+For example, whether you had only enough for a night out or whther you were holding on to 60 pills of Ecstasy.

 H&S 11350 applies to all drugs.